Sua Cara: Music videos

 A lyric video for the song was released onto Major Lazer's official YouTube account on the day of the EP's release on June 1, 2017.
 In just one day, the song had already reached 20 million views.
 The song became the most played song off the album, ahead of its main single "Know No Better", with Camila Cabello, Travis Scott, and Quavo, which had 2.5 million plays.
 In a publication thanking the success of the song on their Facebook page, a user asked about the music video, and they replied saying "soon".

 On the night of June 20, Anitta posted a picture on her Instagram on a plane, stating there was a "surprise coming".
 Soon after, it was announced that the music video for "Sua Cara" would be shot in Morocco, with production by Bruno Ilogti and Giovanni Bianco; Both worked with Anitta on her 2015 album Bang!.
 Anitta commented that the video was the "hardest", but would "be worth it".
 The singers wore costumes by Amir Slama and Yasmine Sterea.
 There were "tops and bras, plus some hot pants" on the skin color, "in shades of beige and white".
 The dancers were dressed in pink, to match with the color of the sand.

 On July 18, it was confirmed that the video would be released on July 30, during the 'Combatchy' party, held in Rio de Janeiro by the two Brazilian singers.
 The video was firstly displayed in the event, and later released on the internet.
 Along with the announcement, Anitta posted on her Instagram profile a video where she appears dancing behind a snake.
 The making of was released the day before.

 The music video was released on July 30 at 4:00 p.m.
 After just 1 hour, the music video already had more than 2.7 million views and in 2 hours, had already reached 5 million.
 In addition, the video was the fastest to reach 1 million likes – 5 hours and 38 minutes – on YouTube, breaking One Direction's "Drag Me Down"'s record of 18 hours.
 The video beat over 25 million views within 24 hours on YouTube, the most since Adele's "Hello" and became the lusophone video with most views in one day on YouTube.

 Days after the release of the official music video, a director's cut version leaked on the internet, with unseen scenes in which Diplo appears taking off the helmet in one of the quadricycles, and also different scenes of singers Anitta and Vittar dancing together.

 Chart performance

-In Brazil, "Sua Cara" debuted at number sixty on Brazil's Billboard Hot 100 Airplay, where it lasted five consecutive weeks, and peaked at number 49 in September, 2017.
-In addition, it peaked at number five on the Billboard Hot Pop & Popular component chart.
+In Brazil, "Sua Cara" debuted at no. 60 on Brazil's Billboard Hot 100 Airplay, where it lasted five consecutive weeks, and peaked at no. 49 in September 2017.
+In addition, it peaked at no. 5 on the Billboard Brazil Hot Pop & Popular component chart.
+In Portugal, the song peaked at no. 8 on the pop chart, and no. 7 on the Portuguese digital sales chart.